Gaotrees/caffe-doc/Related-Projects.md

 ***

-The [Facebook Caffe Extensions](https://github.com/facebook/fb-caffe-exts) includes the `predictor` inference API, a `torch2caffe` translator, and other conversion scripts and tools.
+The [Facebook Caffe Extensions](https://github.com/facebook/fb-caffe-exts) include the `predictor` inference API, a `torch2caffe` translator, and other conversion scripts and tools.
 Thanks to @ajtulloch.

 ***